-Raw foods, apples, asparagus, bananas, cauliflower, celery, cranberries, cucumbers, garlic, legumes, onions, papaya, parsley, potatoes, pumpkin, red bell peppers, sprouts, seeds, spirulina, strawberries, acidophilus, Lecithin, watercress, watermelon
+Raw foods, apples, asparagus, bananas, cauliflower, celery, cranberries, cucumbers, garlic, legumes, onions, papaya, parsley, potatoes, pumpkin, red bell peppers, sprouts, seeds, spirulina, strawberries, acidophilus, watercress, watermelon

 Drink clean water (6-8 glass’s per day), eat smaller portions of meat, do small mild cleanses

 Potassium, phosphates, beet greens, meat, spinach, rhubarb, swiss chard